tfsumon/byteboltsec-hugo-test/content/english/blog/data-theft.md

 Data theft is the unauthorized access of sensitive information, often with the intention of using it for malicious purposes.

-The following types of data of often targeted:
+The following types of data are often targeted:

 - personal details (e.g., names, addresses, and social security numbers)
 - financial data (e.g., credit card numbers and bank account information)